City Baking Guide

 Why do my cakes sink in Albuquerque?

-At altitude, gases can expand before structure sets.
-Reducing leavening and slightly increasing oven temperature often improves stability.
+At Albuquerque altitude, batter can expand before the center sets.
+Reducing leavening and slightly increasing oven temperature usually improves stability.

 Do I need more liquid when baking in Albuquerque?

-Often yes.
+Often yes, in small steps.
 Dry high-desert air can pull moisture from batter and dough faster than sea-level recipes expect.

 How should I adjust sourdough in Albuquerque?

 Track fermentation by dough expansion and temperature.
-Proof windows may need to be shorter than sea-level timing.
+Proof windows may need to be shorter than sea-level timing, especially in warmer kitchens.

 Should I reduce sugar at Albuquerque altitude?

-In many cakes and cookies, a modest sugar reduction can help structure set and reduce over-spread.
+Often, yes.
+In many cakes and cookies, a modest sugar reduction helps structure set and reduces over-spread.

 What is the fastest way to tune a recipe in Albuquerque?

-Use the Albuquerque preset as your starting point, run one batch, and change one main variable at a time while logging results.
+Use the Albuquerque preset as your starting point, run one batch, and change one main variable at a time while logging texture and doneness results.